realA10001986/Time-Circuits-Display/README.md

 The light and temperature sensors as well as the GPS receiver are to be wired as follows:

-On the TCD control board, there are currently three i2c bus headers/break-outs; it does not matter which one you use to connect your sensors/GPS:
+On the TCD control board, there are currently three i2c bus breakouts, one of which has a JST-XH header soldered on; it does not matter which one you use to connect your sensors/GPS.
+To avoid soldering wires directly to the board, I recommend to solder on JST-XH 4-pin headers to the other two i2c breakouts as well.

 ![i2c](https://user-images.githubusercontent.com/76924199/211664121-92c39627-cd74-43cf-ab2d-526b111b5873.jpg)

-Important: The TCD control board delivers 5V, and drives the i2c bus on 5V.
+Important: The TCD control board delivers and drives the i2c bus on 5V.
 Most sensors/GPS receivers operate on 3.3V.
-Therefore, you cannot connect the sensor chips directly to the TCD control board without a DC-converter/level-shifter.
+Therefore, you cannot connect the sensor chips directly to the TCD control board without a level-shifter.
 This goes for the power supply as well as the i2c bus signals (SDA, SCL).

-I am no electronics expert and therefore only used readily available sensor PCBs for testing and in my production pieces.
+I am no electronics expert and therefore only used readily available sensor breakout PCBs for testing and in my production pieces.

 On most sensor boards the pins are named as follows, and need to be connected to the corresponding pins on the control board: